 Developed and refined over many years, gastric bypass surgery is known as the gold standard of bariatric surgery.
 It has proven to be a safe, effective and permanent weight loss solution.
 A majority of the time this procedure is done using a laparoscopic method, but can also be done by open surgical procedure.

 How Gastric Bypass works

 The surgeon first staples and divides the top portion of your stomach, leaving a small stomach pouch.
 We then bypass the remainder of the stomach and approximately 100-150 cm of the small intestine called the duodenum.
 We re-route the remainder of the intestine up to the newly created stomach pouch.
 The bypassed area of the duodenum is reconnected down-stream to the functional intestine so digestive juices and enzymes can continue to help break down your food.
-This area of the intestine is not used to digesting high calorie foods and therefore gastric bypass patients may experience “dumping syndrome” with high sugar foods such as sweets.
+This area of the intestine is not used to digesting high calorie foods and therefore gastric bypass patients may experience “dumping syndrome” with high fat or sugar foods.

 Follow up is required at 2 weeks, 2 months, 6 months, then yearly for life.

 Weight Loss: This is a combination procedure.
 It is restrictive, because your stomach pouch is smaller.
 It is malabsorptive because we bypass an area of your stomach and intestine which affect digestion.
 Stomach hormones are also altered with surgery which helps you feel less hungry and aid satiety.
 Typically patients lose approximately 60-80% of their excess weight over 12-18 months.

 Other Considerations: gastric bypass often helps to quickly reduce many weight associated health problems such as diabetes, obstructive sleep apnea, GERD (gastro-esophageal reflux disease), high blood pressure, high cholesterol, infertility, and more.